 The Parent Manual contains detailed wilderness therapy program information and is for parents’ use only.
 Please talk to your child’s Outback therapist before revealing any information from the manual to your child.
 It is crucial to your child’s progress through the program that you not share information with your teen in crisis inappropriately, as this can reduce their ability to focus on their current experience, and can impair their ability to gain the maximum benefit from the program.

-You may send letters to your child weekly (FAX: 801-766-3932; E-mail: email@example.com.
-Please send letters by noon on Fridays.
-The therapist brings the letters to your child on therapy days.
+You are encouraged to send weekly letters to your child to firstname.lastname@example.org.
+Please send letters by midnight (MST) on Sundays.
+The letters will be brought to your child on therapy days.

-Any letters your child writes to you will be faxed to you on Wednesdays, Thursdays, and Friday mornings.
-If you have questions or concerns regarding the letter process, please call the front office at 801-766-3933.
+Any letters your child writes to you will be emailed to you by Thursdays at noon (MST).
+Please contact our admissions department If you have questions regarding the letter process.

 In addition to your weekly phone calls, Outback Therapeutic Expeditions offers parent workshop seminars twice a month.
 Parents are asked to attend one workshop (usually around the fourth or fifth week of the child’s placement).